 Luckily, most homeschooling curriculum programs allow parents to decide whether their child’s schooling is structured, laid back, or somewhere in between.
 When you first start homeschooling, it is important to be flexible and willing to try a new way of doing things if your original plan is not working.

-If you have determined you and your student want to begin homeschooling, you are probably wondering when to start.
-Often it is easiest to begin in August when your child would normally start a new school year after a summer break.
+If you’re wondering when to start homeschooling, it is easiest to begin in August when your child would normally start a new school year after a summer break.
 However, another benefit of homeschooling is that you can transition whenever you would like.

-As a parent, you will need to withdraw your student from the public or private school they are currently attending.
-For some states, this is all you need to do while others require you to notify a government agency.
+As a parent, you may need to withdraw your student from the public or private school they are currently attending and follow your state’s laws for transitioning from a traditional school to an online school.
 Once these necessary steps are completed, your child can begin homeschooling.
 Some veteran parents will recommend having a period of deschooling.
 During this time, your student will unlearn the practices they picked up in the classroom and become comfortable “attending” school from the comfort of your family’s home.

 When transitioning to home school, a support system is essential for both the parent and the student.
 Having both parents fully on board before starting home school will give the student a much higher chance of being successful.
 Additionally, having the support of family members, such as grandparents, will make the process go much smoother.